espegun/good-dev-practice/how_to_git/README.md

 `$ git log` This will show the history of commits up to HEAD (scroll with arrow, quit with q).
 Some flags: `--all` all commits (including later than HEAD), e.g. `-3` latest 3 commits, `-p` detailed changes.
 `$ git revert commit_number` Creates a new commit which has reverted the changes in the specified commit (but not those done later).
 `$ git reset --hard commit_number` Your current checked out branch will now be at this commit, with later commits being undone.
 `$ git checkout commit_number` Reverts your workspace to the state at the commit number (sets the HEAD to that commit).
-Then you are *not on a branch*, but great to explore old code.
+Then you are *not on a branch*, but useful to explore and experiment with old code.

 ### Branching and merging
 `$ git branch branchname` Create a new branch.<br/>